neondatabase/website/content/docs/guides/branch-archiving.md

 ## Actions that automatically unarchive branches

-Any action that accesses an archived branch will trigger the the unarchive process, which transfers the branch from archive storage back to regular Neon storage.
+Actions that access an archived branch will trigger the the unarchive process, which transfers the branch from archive storage back to regular Neon storage.
 Any actions that accesses a branch will unarchive it.
 For example these action unarchive a branch:

 - **Connecting to the branch**
 - **Querying the branch from the Neon SQL Editor**